yukikitayama/css-complete-guide/README.md

   - `<div>`
 - To inline elements, margin-top and margin-bottom have no effect.
 - Width and height also won't have effect on inline elements.

+## !important

+**Overwrites** specifity and all other selectors.
+But don't use this most cases, because the CSS code will be messy.

+## :not() selector

+It's interesting, but the CSS code will be messy, so better to avoid.